 - 1 The spa itself must be completely drained of water.
 See page 8 for draining instructions. - 2 The drain valve must be in the open position and the cap removed. - 3 Drain the pump by removing the pump wet-end drain plug (Fig 6.1).
 Leave this plug out until it is time to refill the spa.
-(Your pump model may vary.)

 - 4 The filter cartridge must be removed, dried and stored.
-See page 14 for instructions for removing the filter cartridge. - 5 The spa must be inverted (turned upside down) for at least five minutes to facilitate draining of the internal plumbing.
+See page 12 for instructions for removing the filter cartridge. - 5 The spa must be inverted (turned upside down) for at least five minutes to facilitate draining of the internal plumbing.